GitYiheng/Learning_in_Growing_Robots/README.md

 # Simulation Setup

+You can use the our froglet model or create your own.

-- Open Unity and click "New".
+1. Open Unity and click "New".
 Name your project, select "3D" Template, and click "create project".

-- Open "Edit==>Project Settings==>Player".
+2. Open "Edit==>Project Settings==>Player".
 Under "Other Settings==>Configuration==>Scripting Runtime Version", change "Stable (.NET 3.5 Equivalent)" to "Experimental (.NET 4.6 Equivalent)" and confirm "Restart".

-- Choose "Assets==>Import Package==>Custom Package..." then navigate and open "froglet.unitypackage".
+3. Choose "Assets==>Import Package==>Custom Package..." then navigate and open "froglet.unitypackage".
 With all items selected, click "Import".

-- In "Project==>Assets==>Scenes", open "froglet".
+4. In "Project==>Assets==>Scenes", open "froglet".
 Now the simulation is ready to run.

+# Model Verification in Player Mode

+You can modify model parameters until everything is right for you.

+1. Choose "Hierarchy==>froglet==>Academy".
+In "Inspector==>Tadpole Academy (Script)==>Broadcast Hub==>Brain", untick the "control" box.

+2. Choose "Hierarchy==>froglet==>Head".
+In "Inspector==>Tadpole Agent (Script)==>Brain", click the dartboard symbol and select "TadpolePlayer".

+3. Press the play button. "s" and "d" for the neck joint, "z" and "x" for the left hip joint, and "c" and "v" for the right hip joint.

+4. Press the play button again to finish the simulation.

+In "Hierarchy==>froglet==>Head", you can change model parameters in "Inspector==>Tadpole Agent (Script)".
+Or you can change model parameters in code by opening "Project==>Assets==>Scripts==>TadpoleAgent.cs".

+# Training

+1. Choose "Hierarchy==>froglet==>Academy".
+In "Inspector==>Tadpole Academy (Script)==>Broadcast Hub==>Brain", tick the "control" box.

+2. Choose "Hierarchy==>froglet==>Head".
+In "Inspector==>Tadpole Agent (Script)==>Brain", click the dartboard symbol and select "TadpoleBrain".

+3. Open an Anaconda Prompt and navigate to the "Assets" folder in your project directory.

+4. Activate the virtual environment by typing `activate growvenv`.

+5. Start training by typing `mlagents-learn Config\config.yaml --run-id=tadpole_learn_id01 --keep-checkpoints=10000 --seed=1 --train`.
+After seeing the Unity icon and training information, press the play button in the Unity window.

+To end training, you can press the play button in the Unity window again, or "ctrl+c" in the Anaconda Prompt.

+In "Project==>Assets==>Config", you can change the training parameters in "config.yaml".